mattlol85/FitzNet-Hardcore/README.md

 ## Setting Up a Development Environment

-#### Want to contribute?
+### Want to contribute?
 We'd love to have you!
-Here are some instructions on how to get started!
+Here's how to start:

 1) You'll need a place to program in.
 We recommend the text editor [Visual Studio Code](https://code.visualstudio.com/).
     1) To make the process even simpler, you can also install [IntelliJ](https://www.jetbrains.com/idea/) along with the [Minecraft Development Plugin](https://plugins.jetbrains.com/plugin/8327-minecraft-development).